Luos-io/Documentation/src/pages/luos-technology/message/basic-message.md

     }
 }
 ```

-> **Note:** the function _Luos_SendMsg_ return an error_status that inform the user if the message was stored in buffer and is ready to be sent.
-User can monitor the return value and make a blocking statement to be sure that the message is ready to be sent.
+> **Note:** the function *Luos_SendMsg* returns an error_status that informs the user whether the message was stored in a buffer and is ready to be sent.
+User can monitor the return value and make a blocking statement to be sure that the message is now ready to be sent.

 ```c
 while(Luos_SendMsg(service, &pub_msg) !
 SUCCEED);